KAM TANG

 Personal Insights on SVG Illustration

-The result is work that combines technical precision with visual richness — a space few designers choose to explore.
+The result is work that combines technical precision with visual richness - a space few illustrators choose to explore.
 Nuance, softness, and dimensionality are rarely realised because the medium is still approached through convention rather than expression.